 When you are ready, one of you can use your hand to gently guide the penis into the vagina.
 Take your time, and don’t worry if it takes a few goes to get it in properly – especially when you are still getting used to each other’s bodies.

-Once the penis is inside, you can move your bodies so that the penis pushes into the vagina and then pulls partly out again.
-Do what comes naturally and feels good – take it slowly, be gentle and make sure you are both comfortable.
+Once the penis is inside, you can move your body so that the penis pushes into the vagina and then pulls partly out again.
+Do what comes naturally and feels good – take it slowly, be gentle, and make sure you are both comfortable.

 Remember that just because you started something doesn’t mean you have to continue.
 You or your partner can pause or stop at any time if you are not comfortable with what you are doing.